Matthew Bogdanos: Biography

-Bogdanos is one of a set of twins born and raised in New York to a Greek father, Konstantine, and a French mother, Claire.
+Bogdanos is one of a set of twins born and raised in Kips Bay, Manhattan, New York to a Greek father, Konstantine, and a French mother, Claire.
 He is one of four children.
 Growing up he waited tables in his parents' Greek restaurant, Deno's Place, in lower Manhattan.

 Military Service

 Bogdanos enlisted into the United States Marine Corps Reserve in January 1977, while still a freshman.
 During his military service, he served as a military lawyer at Camp Lejeune for three years before joining the Manhattan District Attorney's Office in New York in 1988 and becoming a homicide prosecutor.
 Following the September 11, 2001 attacks, Bogdanos returned to full-time active duty.

 In 1996, Bogdanos led a counter-narcotics action on the Mexico–United States border, he was active during Operation Desert Storm and served in South Korea, Lithuania, Guyana, Kazakhstan, Uzbekistan and Kosovo.
 In 2001, he was part of a law enforcement, counter-terrorism team deployed to Afghanistan, where he was awarded a Bronze Star for actions against Al-Qaeda for, according to the bronze Star citation, "seizing unexpected opportunities and relying on his personal courage often at great personal risk.

 In 2001 Matthew Bogdanos gained national attention for the prosecution of Sean Combs, who was acquitted of weapons and bribery charges in a trial stemming from a 1999 nightclub shootout.